Berks County Opioid Settlement Funds – Click here to learn more or apply

-The Council on Chemical Abuse’s Strengthening Families Program for Parents and Youth ages 10-14 helps participating Berks County families build stronger bonds, in partnership with Kutztown Strong.
-Currently, we are using a virtual format consisting of two sessions per week for seven weeks, with one session for children, and the other for adults and families together.
+The Council on Chemical Abuse’s Strengthening Families Program for Parents and Youth ages 10-14 helps participating Berks County families build stronger bonds in 7 weeks.
+Each session includes a family meal and fun family activities as well as separate programs for adults and children.

 “It is a great opportunity to spend time with your youth and to practice difficult conversations.”

 “The sacrifice of your time is worth it.
 You will learn something about your child you did not know.”